vaartis/couchdb-ex/README.md

 there are erlang and elixir clients already, but they are basically dead and not documented very good if at all, so i'm writing this one.

+Some features implemented:

+- Single and mass document insertion/deletion/update
+- Subscribing to changes in the database
+- Basic and cookie authentification
+- Database configuration retreival and setting
+- Document finding
+- Attachment uploading (no deleting yet)
+- Index creation/deletion/listing
+- Replication

 ## Usage example

 First, add the couchdb worker to your supervisor